njeanne/trajectories_contacts/README.md

 # Molecular Dynamics Trajectory contacts analysis

-From a molecular dynamics trajectory file, the script performs a trajectory analysis to search contacts.
-The script looks for the hydrogen bonds between the atoms of two different residues.
+From molecular dynamics trajectory files, the script performs a trajectory analysis to search contacts.
+It looks for the hydrogen bonds between the atoms of two different residues.

 An hydrogen bond is defined as A-HD, where A is the acceptor heavy atom, H is the hydrogen and D is the donor heavy